 Cupertino Electric (CEI) installed the 707-kW roof-mounted and parking shade solar structures at its San Jose headquarters during the summer of 2014.
 The photovoltaic solar system (PV) features three different types of leading, high-efficiency, monocrystalline silicon modules.
 The installation allowed CEI to compare the different modules in a real-world setting for production, reliability and installation factors.

 In addition to analyzing various modules on the project, CEI also tested string inverter technology from three major vendors.
 Data from the campus solar installation has helped CEI better understand the best technology for its customers.
 The energy production data generated by the system is collected and analyzed as part of CEI’s existing Solar Technology Evaluation Lab.

-The solar carport installation has also positively impacted the company’s headquarters, as the structures offer shade and rain coverage for the more than 600 office employees at the site.
-The underside of the carport canopies feature high-efficiency LED lighting and the entire project took approximately five months, from release to engineering and permitting through PG&E interconnection.
+The solar carport installation has also positively impacted the 600-plus employees at the location, as the structures offer shade and rain coverage.
+The underside of the carport canopies features high-efficiency LED lighting.

-To see real-time updates on the system's performamce, visit the PV Dashboard.
+To see real-time updates on the system's performance, visit the PV Dashboard.